MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-uv-anomalies-fl.md

 ## [Persistent](#tab/persistent)

-For persistent usage, use [`.create function`](../management/create-function.md).
-Creating a function requires [database user permission](../management/access-control/role-based-authorization.md).
+For persistent usage, use the [`.create function`](../management/create-function.md) to add the code to a stored function.
+Creating a function requires [database user permissions](../management/access-control/role-based-authorization.md).

 ### One time installation